gapdays/gapdays2022-winter/preparation.md

 - make sure you have a [GitHub account](https://github.com) (they are free)
 - make sure you can log in to [HackMD.io](https://hackmd.io), e.g. via your GitHub account
 - get/check access to the [gap-system slack](https://gap-system.slack.com), in which there is a dedicated GAP Days channel.
-If you do not have access to this slack please [email us](mailto:{{site.email}}) and we will invite you.
+  If you do not have access to this slack you can [email us](mailto:{{site.email}}) and we will invite you.
+  All registered participants will be sent an invite link.

-- you should have a recent version of GAP installed (4.11 or a development version built from the master branch)
+- You should have a recent version of GAP installed (4.11 or a development version built from the master branch)

+- The workshop will take place on a <https://gather.town> workspace.
+  All registered participants will be sent an invite link.

 <!--
 - if you are interested in OSCAR or the GAP-Julia integration, also install Julia (and OSCAR) beforehand; see <https://oscar.computeralgebra.de/install/> for hints how to do that (in fact this will also give you a GAP installation)